 We use cookies to display personalized content, analyze site traffic, provide recommendations, and ensure you have a great browsing experience.
 By continuing to use our site, you consent to our use of cookies.
 Privacy Policy.

 Expanding into the U.S. ingredient market can feel overwhelming, with strict FDA rules to follow.
-That’s why we offer support with GRAS notices, self‑affirmed GRAS reviews, and NDI notifications — services designed to turn complex requirements into clear, practical steps.
+That’s why we offer support with GRAS notices, self‑affirmed GRAS reviews, and NDI notifications.
 From identifying the right pathway to preparing submissions, we’re here to ease the process and help you move forward with your ingredient launch.

-Launching an ingredient in the U.S. can open major opportunities, but it also requires meeting the FDA’s expectations through specific pathways.
-GRAS (Generally Recognized as Safe) applies to food ingredients deemed safe by expert consensus or scientific evidence, while NDIN (New Dietary Ingredient Notification) is required for dietary ingredients not marketed in the U.S. before October 15, 1994.
+Launching an ingredient in the U.S. offers great opportunities but requires meeting FDA expectations.
+GRAS (Generally Recognized as Safe) applies to food ingredients proven safe through expert review, while NDIN (New Dietary Ingredient Notification) is needed for dietary ingredients not sold before October 15, 1994.

 The GRAS pathway reviews safety data, prepares a dossier, and includes an expert panel before FDA submission.
 NDIN applies to dietary ingredients not marketed before October 15, 1994 and requires a notification with identity, use, and safety data.
 Here’s how both processes typically flow: